Skip to contents

 #> [1] "qSIP2::qsip_sample_data" "S7_object"

-See vignette("sample_data") for more information on working with sample data including the built-in validations.
+See the sample data vignette for more information including the built-in validations.

 Feature Data

 Finally, the last of the three necessary input files is a feature abundance table, aka “OTU table” or “ASV table”.
 The format of this dataframe has the unique feature IDs in the first column, and an additional column for each sample.
 Each row then contains the whole number (non-normalized) counts of each feature in each sample.
+If your features are MAGs, then you may instead of coverages or some other pre-normalized value in your feature table instead of sequence counts.

 For now, the validation step defaults to requiring all values be counts (positive integers), but other type options include coverage (for working with MAGs or metagenomes), relative if you already have relative abundances and normalized if you have spike-ins or another method that determines the correct abundance in each sample.

-First bit of example_feature_df
+Table 4: First bit of example_feature_df

 ASV 149_F1 149_F2 149_F3 149_F4 149_F5